Matta-012/task-calendar/README.md

-# Task Calendar - Desafio Full stack [Diel Energia](https://dielenergia.com/)
+# Task Calendar

 <div>
   <img src='./images/task-calendar.png' />
 </div>

-> Task Calendar é uma aplicação full stack onde você pode criar, editar e deletar tarefas e acompanhá-las em um calendário.

->Esta aplicação foi desenvolvida como desafio técnico da Diel Energia para o cargo de Desenvolvedor Fullstack Junior.

->A [Diel Energia](https://dielenergia.com/) resolve problemas práticos de gestão da refrigeração, fazendo com que empresas deixem de pagar desnecessariamente por consumo de energia e manutenção excessivos.
-Com uma equipe multidisciplinar e muita tecnologia, a Diel está construindo a nova era da gestão de refrigeração e da indústria do frio.
+> Task Calendar is a full stack application where you can create, edit and delete tasks and keep track of them on a calendar.

-## 🛠️ Tecnologias e Ferramentas utilizadas
+## 🛠️ Technologies and Tools used
 #### Front-end
 * React
 * React Hooks